History Is Alive! Create a Living Wax Museum in Your Classroom

 Displays and Costumes

 Now comes the fun part!
 To create the actual wax museum within your classroom, students will need to create a display.
 Provide each student with a large sheet of butcher paper.
-They will fill the paper with the name of their historical figure, year of birth to year of death, photos they find online, and drawings or images associated with their person.
+They will fill the paper with the name of their historical figure, year of birth to the year of death, photos they find online, and drawings or images associated with their person.
 This will be the backdrop they stand in front of during their presentation.

 As “museum visitors” wander throughout the classroom (some teachers even use the gymnasium or cafeteria for this event), they will stop before each student and listen to a short speech about the life of the person they represent.
 To expand the scope of this project to include computer skills, your students can also create presentations using iPads or other classroom technology, if these tools are readily available in your school.